MrZhuNi/salome_shape/doc/gui/Introduction.rst

 - :ref:`plugins_preferences`;
 - :ref:`sketch_preferences`;
 - :ref:`viewer_preferences`.

+Visualization tab is activated by default when **Preferences** dialog box is opened in active SHAPER module.

+Other tabs are activated by clck on tab header.

 .. _visualization_preferences:

 Visualization tab
 ^^^^^^^^^^^^^^^^^

-Visualization tab is activated by default when **Preferences** dialog box is opened in active SHAPER module.
+This tab defines presentation of objects displayed in OCC 3D viewer.

 .. image:: images/visualization_preferences.png
    :align: center